phoenixvc/PhoenixVC-Website/README.md

    ```
    This command outputs a JSON object containing your Azure credentials.
 2. **Store in GitHub Secrets:**
-   Copy the JSON output and add it to your GitHub repository's secrets with the name `AZURE_CREDENTIALS`.
+   Copy the JSON output and add it to your GitHub repository's secrets as `AZURE_CREDENTIALS`.
 3. **Reference in Workflow:**
    The GitHub Actions workflow (located in `.github/workflows/deploy.yml`) uses this secret to authenticate with Azure during deployment.